You are here

 The Johnsons united with Ebenezer Baptist Church in Staunton in August, 1989, and Dr. Johnson was placed on trial for deacon in January, 1990.
 He served as a Sunday School teacher and Superintendent, a Bible Study member, a member of the Ebenezer Sanctuary Choir, and Co-Chairman of Deacons.
 Dr. Johnson acknowledged his call to the ministry in 1995 and was licensed to preach March 1996 under the tutelage of Pastor Michael A. Turner.
 He is a graduate of Virginia University of Lynchburg, formerly Virginia Seminary and College, and holds a Master of Religious Education and Master of Divinity.
 He received a Doctor of Divinity degree from Eastern Theological Seminary.
 He received his earned Doctor of Ministry Degree from Virginia University of Lynchburg in Lynchburg, Virginia, as a Ralph Reavis Fellow in May 2010.

 In May 2012, he was re-elected to serve a third term on Lynchburg City Council as the Ward II representative.
 Dr. Johnson currently serves as the Vice Mayor of the City of Lynchburg.
 He is a member of the City of Lynchburg Finance Committee and served as the chair of the Physical Development Committee.
 Dr. Johnson served as Co-chair of the Athletic task force.
 He serves on the Board of the Jubilee Family Development Center.
 He is a member of the Board of Virginia First Cities.
 He has served on the Environmental Quality Policy Committee for the Virginia Municipal League.
 He served as the Urban Section Chair for the Virginia Municipal League Executive Committee and currently serves a member-at-large.
-Dr. Johnson serves on the Board of Directors of National Black Caucus of Local Elected Official as the National Chaplin.
+Dr. Johnson serves on the Board of Directors of National Black Caucus of Local Elected Official as the former National Chaplain, and current Parliamentarian to the Executive Board.
+He also holds membership in the National Forum for Black Public Administrators.